Overview

 Participating Counties

 The following counties are participating in the Septic System Replacement Fund.
-Funding is only available for the counties and priority waterbodies as determined by DEC listed below.
-This list was updated as of Aug.
-9, 2023.
+Funding is only available for the counties and priority waterbodies as determined by DEC.

 Please reach out to your local program contact if you have questions about whether your property is eligible for grant funding.